 - may be directed for further intervention at any time if requirements are not met.

-How can I request transhipment of CAL without inspection?
+Requesting a transhipment of CAL without inspection

 To request CAL cargo be transhipped without inspection: